jason-boenjamin/cse15l-lab-reports/lab5.md

 **The full command lines I ran to trigger the bug**

+`bash<space>test.sh<enter>`

+- Simply trying to run the test script would trigger the bug and JUnit actively displays where the first error occurs.
+-
 <br>

 **A description of what to edit to fix the bug**

 <br>

+Fix for bug 1:

+- For the first bug, JUnit detected that there is no class found.
+- First, we do the command `vim<space>test.sh<enter>`
+- Then, we use the arrow key <down-arrow> to go to the second line, where the first error is
+- Then, we use the right arrow key until we hit the end of the second line <right-arrow-key>
+- Next, we press <i> to enter insert mode where we press backspace 5 times. <back-space><back-space><back-space><back-space><back-space>
+- Finally, we press <esc> to enter command mode and then <:><w><q> to (w)rite/save to and (q)uit

+Fix for bug 2:

+- After we fix our first bug,